gideonfu55/Java-Assessment/README.md

 ●	What did you like about this project?

-This was an extremely challenging project, and it really showed me the gaps in my understanding of Java OOP.
+This was an extremely challenging project, and I'm not sure if I can say I enjoyed the process, but it did show me the huge gaps in my understanding of OOP and what I would need to improve on.

 ●	What did you struggle with in this project?

-Everything.
-I would certainly need to revise on what was covered during the programme for Java.
+Everything, I would certainly need to revise on what was covered during the programme for Java.

 ●	What would make your experience with this assessment better?